AdamCraven/AdamCraven.github.io/_posts/2014-08-24-a-better-module-structure-for-angular.markdown

 ![File structure]({{ site.url }}/images/structure/file-structure.png){: .image-pull-right}

 To the right is a module structure for a module called 'habit'.
+It implements the structure.
 The services folder has been replaced by 4 well defined folders: models, module controllers, endpoints and config.

-The only uncovered file in the structure is *habit-module.js* defines initial module bootstrapping, such as assigning controllers, directives and services to the angular module.
+There is one extra file, uncovered in the structure, it's the *habit-module.js*.
+It defines initial module bootstrapping, such as assigning controllers, directives and services to the angular module.

 Using this module structure, it provides a guide as to how to structure your project.
-It is important to understand that it is **flexible** in how it can be used.
+But it is important to understand that it is **flexible** in how it can be used.

 For very small modules you might not need a module controller.
 Sometimes the endpoints aren't needed as data is being passed in via an external module through the API - the same goes for the models and config.
 For simple modules and applications, data validation may occur in the view and in a large module, it maybe beneficial to have multiple module controllers.